Harold Hopkins (physicist): Biography

-Hopkins was born into a poor family in the slums of Leicester in 1918 and his remarkable mind was recognised early on.
-Due to his own genius and the good fortune of having the support of both his family and teachers, he obtained one of only two scholarships, in the whole of Leicestershire, enabling him to attend The Gateway Grammar School.
-There he excelled, especially in the arts, English, History and other languages.
-However, the Headmaster, recognising his exceptional gift for mathematics, directed him into science.
+Hopkins was born into a poor family in the slums of Leicester in 1918.
+Due to his work and the support of his family and teachers, he obtained one of two scholarships in Leicestershire, enabling him to attend The Gateway Grammar School.
+There, he was said to have excelled in the arts, English, History and languages.

-So he read physics and maths at University College, Leicester, graduated in 1939 with a first and then began a PhD in nuclear physics in the Department of Physics (now the School of Physics and Astronomy).
-However this was cancelled on the outbreak of war, and he went to work for Taylor, Taylor & Hobson where he was introduced to optical design.
+He studied physics and mathematics at University College, Leicester, graduated in 1939 with a first, and then began a PhD in nuclear physics in the Department of Physics (now the School of Physics and Astronomy).
+However, the pursuit of his degree was cancelled on the outbreak of war, and he went to work for Taylor, Taylor & Hobson where he was introduced to optical design.

-Hopkins was inexplicably not given reserved-occupation status, which led to his being called up and being briefly trained in blowing up bridges.
-(He was a natural, quickly rising to the rank of 'acting unpaid lance corporal' and winning a prize for his speed at dismantling and reassembling his rifle.)
+Hopkins was not given reserved-occupation status, which led to his being called up by the military and briefly trained in blowing up bridges.
 The error of this placement soon became apparent and he was set to work on designing optical systems for the rest of the war, at the same time working on a thesis for his PhD, which was obtained in 1945.

-He began a research fellowship at Imperial College London in 1947, lecturing in optics.
-The next twenty years saw him emerge as one of the foremost authorities in the field of optics.
-In addition to his own work, he attracted a large number of high quality PhD students from all over the world, many of whom became senior academics and researchers themselves.
-His reputation as a teacher was second to none.
-When he moved to Reading University in 1967 to take up the newly created chair in optics, many of his former MSc students at Imperial would travel to Reading to attend his lectures.
-He always believed that his primary responsibility was his teaching and that the research came second.
-However he was also totally convinced that teaching and scientific research were vitally important to each other.
-"Only when you try to teach something do you discover whether you truly understand it."